-So you’re on your way to work, and you stop by every hardworking man’s coffee shop for a take away to get you through your morning.
-One salted caramel mocha, you said, your inner self asking for an extra whip and another of those sinfully good Pumpkin cream Cheese muffin.
+So you’re on your way to work, and you stop by the coffee shop for a take away to get you through your morning.
+One salted caramel mocha, you said, your inner self asking for extra whip and another of those sinfully good Pumpkin Cream Cheese Muffins.
 Exactly what you need.
 One gulp and you rush out to meet the demanding world that is your everyday life.

-You went on with your day, meetings after meetings, lunch squeezed in between breaks.
+You go on with your day, meetings after meetings, lunch squeezed in between breaks.
 There’s just not enough time!
-Not even for a long breath, much more so for a quick toothbrush.
-And so you forgot, again.
+Not even for a long breath, much less for a quick toothbrushing.
+And so you forgot to brush, again.

 Every time we eat, plaque and stains are left in our mouth.
 They stick in between teeth and leave their filthy marks on them.

 While they might be unnoticeable at first, plaque can accumulate and build into tartar.
-Tartar buildup sticks very hard to the teeth enamel, and only a dentist can remove them.
+Tartar buildup sticks very hard to tooth enamel, and only a dentist can remove it.

-So before your breakfast break your teeth and lead to more serious problems, you better be friends with your toothbrush.
+So before your breakfast break your teeth and lead to more serious problems, you better become friends with your toothbrush.

 Brushing your teeth the right way after every meal is the right way to go.
-It removes plaque before they start to build up.
+It removes plaque before it starts to build up.

-A two to three-minute toothbrush routine can shoo the plaque away leaving you with clean, white teeth.
-Of course, floss after brushing should be a habit as well.
+A two to three-minute toothbrush routine can shoo the plaque away, leaving you with clean, white teeth.
+Of course, flossing after brushing should be a habit as well.
 It removes the leftover food stuck in between teeth and prevents bacteria from having a heyday.

-So before you nurture the thought of skipping your toothbrush session, always remember a yellow shade is no winner.
+So before you nurture the thought of skipping your toothbrushing sessions, always remember a yellow shade is no winner.

-Brush and floss your teeth regularly, and you’ll have picture-perfect ready pearls that shine bright like diamonds.
+Brush and floss your teeth regularly, and you’ll have picture-perfect teeth that shine bright like diamonds.

 Fresh breath

-That cute guy over the counter could be the next big thing.
+That cute barista over the counter could be your next big thing.
 That presentation you spent sleepless nights for could be the break you have been waiting for.
 All you need to do is secure a good impression.
 Because first impressions are everything, right?

 So you walk over to the counter, just a little amount of sway of the hips, not too much, we don’t want to appear too flirty, just enough to create a shade of mystery.
 You carefully place your hand on the counter, long-tipped nails in perfect red, take your seat, careful not to ruin that dress you bought a week ago, thanking the heavens for the sale, the extra cash, and now this!
 Everything is in perfect timing.
 You leaned in close, and the fabric fell to cover your shapely legs.
 Brows arched and in that perfectly practiced sultry voice, you said Hi.

-Everything is in where it should be.
-Fate has flicked her want and opened the gates for Cupid’s arrows to come your way.
-But even before their golden tips could reach both of your hearts, they shy away because of your breath.
+Everything is where it should be.
+Fate has flicked her wand and opened the gates for Cupid’s arrows to come your way.
+But even before golden tips could reach both of your hearts, they shy away because of your breath.

 Funny isn’t it?
 How something simple as a smell of your breath could ruin what could have been the perfect love story.
 Funny and scary at the same time, because unfortunately this happens!

 Good news though!
-The heavens are still bent on giving you a love life, so they have given you your toothbrush.
+The heavens are still bent on giving you a love life, so they have given you a toothbrush.

-Brushing your teeth removes the odour left by the food you ate thus stopping it to accumulate into something worse.
-Flossing your teeth afterwards ensures that the bacteria will not eat away your teeth into decay and cause that bad odour.
-So you could go on and live that perfect love story you’ve always read about.
+Brushing your teeth removes the odour left by the food you ate, thus stopping it from accumulating into something worse.
+Flossing your teeth afterwards ensures that the bacteria will not eat away your teeth and cause that bad odour.
+So you can go on and live that perfect love story you’ve always read about.

 Healthy, Firm Gums